elonen/clapshot/README.md

 Organizers use gRPC to communicate with the Clapshot Server, and can be implemented in any language.

+The provided default/example organizer, called "basic_folders" (in *Python*), implements
+ - personal folder UI for users, and
+ - for admin, list of users and a way to manage their folder contents.

 ### Work In Progress

 The [Organizer API](protobuf/proto/organizer.proto) is still evolving, so you are invited to **provide feedback** and discuss the future development, but please **do not expect backwards compatibility** for now.